William Fèvre - Chablis 1er Cru Vaillons 2022

 About the wine:

-The 2022 Chablis Vaillons 1er Cru was blended last week, a period during which most of the lees are retained.
+The 2022 Chablis Vaillons 1er Cru was blended the previous week, a period during which most of the lees are retained.
 Often one of my favorite wines from William Fèvre, its captivating bouquet displays impressive intensity on the nose.
-The palate is well-balanced with lemon verbena and hints of pear, displaying beautiful energy and charisma, and a lingering finish.
+The palate is well-balanced, with notes of lemon verbena and hints of pear, displaying lovely energy and charisma, and a lingering finish.
 This wine is already very promising.

 James Suckling